PlugOut v4.1 vs Power Station Comparison

 Yeti 6000 $5000 2000 6000 107 1.6

-Again, if you have an e-car, there is a Big advantage to using the PlugOut inverter, especially in energy storage with over 10x storage advantage.
+If you have an e-car, there is a Big advantage to using the PlugOut inverter, energy storage over 10x better, inverters are about 1/2 the weight and bulk.
+Setup is easier and quicker.

 No matter the use, more energy storage means less distraction from energy sufficiency.
 More power means less concern over what appliances to use.
-Having enough power to replace open fire reduces health and site-damage risks and increases the number of places where you can camp.
+Having enough power to replace open fire reduces health and site-damage risks and increases the number of places where you can camp [ex: shady areas, dry zones, desert].

-PlugOut inverters can be mounted on a camper, trailer or RV, even combined with solar panels and solar battery, for longer camping/vacation use.
+PlugOut inverters can be mounted on a camper, 5th wheel, RV, mobile home, or cabin, even combined with solar panels and solar battery for longer camping/vacation.

-Using the car to recharge solar batteries adds a whole new dimension to remote energy use!
+Using the car to recharge solar batteries adds a whole new dimension to remote/off-grid energy use!